LukeBooker/nc-news-service/README.md

-# Northcoders News API
+# :newspaper: Northcoders News API :newspaper:

+Link to deployed site - [Luke Booker's NC News](https://resplendent-croissant-393b15.netlify.app/)

-## Project Summary
+## :speech_balloon: Project Summary

 The intention of this project was to build a RESTful API for the purpose of accessing application data programmatically.
 The goal here was to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 The database uses PSQL, and interacts with it using node-postgres.

-## Start instructions for new developer
+## :computer: Start instructions for new developer

 ### How to clone

 Using terminal:
-`cd` into the correct directory for this repository `git clone https://github.com/LukeBooker/nc-news-service.git` to clone this repository `cd nc-news-service` in the newly cloned directory, open with your chosen
+`cd` into the correct directory for this repository `git clone https://github.com/LukeBooker/nc-news-service.git` to clone this repository `cd nc-news-service` in the newly cloned directory, open with your chosen code editor.

 ### Install dependencies